blockchainbankandtrust/Digital-Decentralized-Banking/README.md

 # Digital-Decentralized-Banking
-Digital Decentralized Banking powered by blockchain technology...Oh and your coins are insured.
+Digital Decentralized Banking powered by blockchain technology...Oh and your coins/tokens are insured too.